 “You get the feeling that the development that is happening is not only due to the work of (foreign) NGOs but also down to Somalilanders and the government.
 There is a strong feeling of self-help, that Somaliland is leading its own development process,” Hammond said.

 Untapped oil reserves

 Despite the positive developments on the political level, the country’s main weakness is the economy, which relies mostly on livestock.
 However, Somaliland boasts plenty of mineral deposits and untapped oil reserves.

 The Berbera port could also potentially become a major transport hub in the region with landlocked Ethiopia and other countries eager to explore this transport route.

-Long before Somaliland broke away from Somalia in 1991, oil exploration had also been carried out by oil giants such as ExxonMobil, Royal Dutch Shell and BP, which at present are evaluating the possibility of returning to the country.
-Turkey, Norway, Yemen and United Arab Emirates already have oil exploration licences there.
+Long before Somaliland broke away from Somalia in 1991, oil exploration had also been carried out by oil giants such as ExxonMobil, Royal Dutch Shell, and BP, which at present are evaluating the possibility of returning to the country.
+Turkey, Norway, Yemen, and United Arab Emirates already have oil exploration licenses there.

 British energy company Soma Oil & Gas, led by former Conservative Party leader Michael Howard, hopes to find black gold in the breakaway territory and is conducting explorations in offshore deep waters.
 Such a prospect highlights both the possibilities and dangers that a young state seeking recognition faces.

 “I am concerned about Soma Oil & Gas, they say they are doing the country a favor, but if oil is found they are bound to make a huge amount of money on the back of a very weak government, which will not get a fair share of the revenues,” Hammond said.

 It remains to be seen if Somaliland will, in the future, be strong enough to refuse unfair and imbalanced cooperation agreements with foreign investors and be able to reap more profit from its own natural riches and resources.